insight-creative/Knope/content/blog/what-is-greenspeed-technology-and-how-is-it-better/index.md

 title: What is Greenspeed technology and how is it better?
 date: 2013-09-12
 image: carrier-infinity-outdoor-unit-in-the-garden-3x2.jpg
-summary: "Greenspeed intelligence maximizes the performance of adaptable-speed technology, whether in the form of modulating valves or variable-speed compressors."
+image_alt: "outdoor carrier air conditioning unit in garden"
-desc: "Greenspeed intelligence maximizes the performance of adaptable-speed technology, whether in the form of modulating valves or variable-speed compressors."
+description: "Greenspeed intelligence maximizes the performance of adaptable-speed technology, whether in the form of modulating valves or variable-speed compressors."
 ---

 ![outdoor carrier air conditioning unit in garden](carrier-infinity-outdoor-unit-in-the-garden-3x2.jpg)